CodeArcade/System-Irrelevant/Dialogue.md

 ### Salamanders

 "Hello.
 Its vlad.
 From IT.
 You ever think about salamanders?
 The teenzy tiny crocodiles that don't hurt you?
-Back home we call it саламандра.
+Back home we call саламандра.
 I like the name. it really fits.
 Anyway, do you need any?
 I bought 20, but is too many.
 I will send you picture later."

 ### Car Alarms